 How to Become a Consultant

 The Peer Writing Consultant Program is an excellent way for undergraduate students from across the University to get involved in consulting with their peers about written communication.
 Becoming a writing consultant gives you the opportunity to work with others on their writing, enjoying conversations about interesting topics, helping to solve writing challenges, and supporting effective writing processes.
 Once writing consultants enter the job market or go to graduate school, many of them find that the program has given them important experience relating to people, working collaboratively, and engaging in rigorous thinking.
-Online Writing Lab (OWL) consultants value the hands-on experience they gain with writing and communicating in networked environments.

-There are two ways to enter the program:
+There are two ways to enter the program

 After submitting your application materials

 Completed applications are reviewed by Sweetland's faculty, and top applicants are invited to enroll in WRITING 300: Seminar in Peer Writing Consultation, a one-semester, three-credit ULWR course taught in Fall and Winter each year.

 If you excel in all aspects of WRITING 300, and we have programmatic need for new consultants, you will be invited to join the Peer Writing Consultant Program.

 At that point, you will enroll in a one-semester, one-credit course, WRITING 301: Practicum in Peer Writing Consultation and begin consulting for pay in the PWC.
 WRITING 301 meets W 4:00 - 5:00 PM, and required staff meetings are held twice monthly, in addition to occasional retreat events each semester.
 Consulting schedules will consist of a minimum of 7-8 hours per week during the school year.